Losant/losant-docs/docs/dashboards/gps-heatmap.md

 ![GPS History Map Style](/images/dashboards/map-style.png "GPS History Map Style")

 Optionally, you may choose a particular map style.
 The two current styles available are `Normal` and `Satellite`.
-Normal is a standard vector map with streets and labels, and will change from a light to a dark style depending on the theme choosen for viewing the dashboard.
-Satellite uses satellite imagery to display the map with streets and labels overlaid on top - the satellite style does not have themes for light or dark, and will remain the same no matter what theme is choosen for the dashboard.
+Normal is a standard vector map with streets and labels, and will change from a light to a dark style depending on the theme chosen for viewing the dashboard.
+Satellite uses satellite imagery to display the map with streets and labels overlaid on top - the satellite style does not have themes for light or dark, and will remain the same no matter what theme is chosen for the dashboard.